VizTech: Converging Pedagogies + Practices

 Josh Uhl '02 M.Arch, Adjunct Assistant Professor and Design Director, Toshiko Mori Architect

-Violet Whitney '17 M.Arch, Adjunct Assistant Professor and Designer, Sidewalk Labs
+Violet Whitney '17 M.Arch, Adjunct Assistant Professor and Associate Director, Design, Sidewalk Labs

 Lindsey Wikstrom '16 M.Arch, Designer, Studio Gang Architects